 About ten to fifteen minutes later, Mya and her group made their way to another part of the schoolyard and were experimenting with some new ideas.
 At one point I caught Mya covering the majority of her friend’s face with her braids to which the friend and another group member vehemently screamed, “Stop it!
 That’s stupid!”

 I immediately walked over and encouraged them to continue with the idea and showed them the work of an artist whose work is currently a part of NOMA’s exhibition A Queen Within: Adorned Archetypes.
 The artist is Joanne Petit-Frére and I was able to show them a picture of her work that I coincidentally shared on my Instagram page last November.
 I also then explained to them that she had four pieces in an exhibition that was currently on view at the museum.
 While a very quick and simple moment, it encapsulated so many powerful layers of the NOMA+ initiative.

 The freedom associated with immersing oneself in art practices and experiences is one that has not been as easily afforded to minority groups—especially those of a certain economic status.
 This restriction and exclusion has been exacerbated by the fact that these faces and stories have also not been promoted in nor given access to so many contemporary art spaces.
 The irony is that while these groups tend to be excluded from art spaces and may not have as much flexibility to explore these sides of themselves, they often have to be even more creative than others due to their economic or social situations.

-Read more about the creation of NOMA+ in this article from NOMA Magazine and watch the video below for a demonstration of the setup of the pop-up museum trailer.
+Read more about the creation of NOMA+ in this article from NOMA Magazine.